viclw17/viclw17.github.io/_posts/2022-02-01-unreal-engine-custom-node.md

 return b;
 }
 ```
 > It’s super helpful in troubleshooting because you can also see all of the auto-generated boilerplate code that gets included in the final shader.
-You can also look at the code at C:\Program Files\Epic Games\UE_4.27\Engine\Shaders - lots of good stuff in there.
+You can also look at the code at ```C:\Program Files\Epic Games\UE_4.27\Engine\Shaders``` - lots of good stuff in there.

-More digging in next post! :)
+^ More digging in next post! :)

 ## Creating Global Functions (Hacks!)
-The compiler will literally copy-paste the text in a Custom node into a function called CustomExpressionX like:
+The compiler will literally copy-paste the text in a Custom node into a function called ```CustomExpressionX``` like:

 ```hlsl
 MaterialFloat3 CustomExpression0(FMaterialPixelParameters Parameters)